davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

              anchor: .center)
 ```

 That's all that's needed for half of the orientations (1-4).
 But the other half actually involve a 90° rotation left or right.
 This actually changes the frame of the image from portrait to landscape or vice versa.
 Here's where it gets tricky.
-SwiftUI has a [`rotationEffect`](https://developer.apple.com/documentation/swiftui/image/3269732-rotationeffect) modifier, but it doesn't effect it's bounding box.
-So if you had a landscape image that was rotated into portrait and you set it's width to 200 pixels, it would actually be smaller than expected because the bounding box would be set to that width, and the the image rotated.
+SwiftUI has a [`rotationEffect`](https://developer.apple.com/documentation/swiftui/image/3269732-rotationeffect) modifier, but it doesn't effect its bounding box.
+So if you had a landscape image that was rotated into portrait and you set its width to 200 pixels, it would actually be smaller than expected because the bounding box would be set to that width, and the the image rotated.

 I came up with an interesting solution to this: using [`overlay`](https://developer.apple.com/documentation/swiftui/view/3278622-overlay) to place the actual image above a placeholder view.
-Using the image source's size as a prefered frame:
+Using the image source's size as a preferred frame:

 ```swift
 struct ImageSourceBase: View {